wp-plugins/oik-nivo-slider/readme.txt

 [oik download](http://wordpress.org/extend/plugins/oik/)

 [Find out more](http://www.oik-plugins.com/oik-plugins/oik-nivo-slider/)

-See also [dev 7 studios](http://nivo.dev7studios.com) for more information about the jQuery Nivo code.

 == Installation ==
 1. Upload the contents of the oik-nivo-slider plugin to the `/wp-content/plugins/oik-nivo-slider' directory